chendaniely/chendaniely_blogdown/content/post/2018/2018-04-22-rstatsnyc.md

 ---
 layout: post
-title:  "#rstatsnyc as told by @brookLYNevery1, @dataandme, and autographs"
+title:  "rstatsnyc as told by @brookLYNevery1, @dataandme, and autographs"
 subtitle: "An ongoing set up updates about what happened at the 2018 NYC R Conference"
 date:   2018-04-22